skip to content

 Developing CO2 transport and storage at speed and scale is essential for Europe to reach its climate goals.

-Smeaheia is a CO2 transport and storage project intended to develop the Smeaheia licence for CO2 storage, linking large-scale CO2 transport solutions from Northwestern Europe to the massive storage site in the North Sea.
+Smeaheia is a CO2 storage project intended to develop the Smeaheia license for CO2 storage, linking a large-scale CO2 pipeline transport solution from Northwestern Europe and CO2 ship transport to the large Smeaheia storage site in the North Sea.

 What is CCS and why do we need it?